gares/iris/README.md

     opam repo add iris-dev https://gitlab.mpi-sws.org/iris/opam.git

 Either way, you can now do `opam install coq-iris`.
 To fetch updates later, run `opam update && opam upgrade`.
-However, notice that we do not guarnatee backwards-compatibility, so upgrading Iris may break your Iris-using developments.
+However, notice that we do not guarantee backwards-compatibility, so upgrading Iris may break your Iris-using developments.